Best For

 Edge Support Test

-The Helix Plus Elite has excellent edge support for both sitting and lying.
+The Helix Plus Elite has outstanding sitting edge support and outstanding lying edge support.

 Lying Support

-In our sitting edge support tests, we measured a sitting sinkage compression of 3.25”.
-This is 0.78” less bounce than the average of 4.03”.
+In our sitting edge support test, we measured a sitting sinkage compression of 3.00″.
+This is 1.00″ less sitting sinkage than the average of 4.00″, based on all of our tests to date.

 The level of edge support while seated is documented in the images below.